Pittsburgh Steelers' all-time Mount Rushmore: 4 best players in franchise history

 ROD WOODSON

-Rod Woodson, who played 10 years with the Steelers from 1987 to 1996, won a championship with the franchise in Super Bowl XXXV.
-Woodson was an 11-time Pro Bowler and eight-time All-Pro selection, which included six first-team honors.
+Rod Woodson, who played 10 years with the Steelers from 1987 to 1996, was an 11-time Pro Bowler and eight-time All-Pro selection, which included six first-team honors.

 Woodson was the NFL's Defensive Player of the Year in 1993, and he led the league in interceptions twice (1999 and 2002).
 Woodson holds the NFL record for fumble recoveries (32) by a defensive player, and interceptions returned for a touchdown with 12.
 His 71 career interceptions are the third-most in league history.